 No intervention will be provided to study participants at the end of their study participation.

 6.7.
 Treatment of Overdose

-For this study, any dose of PF-07321332 greater than 600 mg or ritonavir greater than 200 mg or carbamazepine greater than 600 mg within a 24-hour time period (± 2 hours) will be considered an overdose.
+For this study, any dose of PF-07321332 greater than 600 mg or ritonavir greater than 200 mg within a 24-hour time period ( $\pm 2$ hours) will be considered an overdose.